cmd-anurag/game-of-life/README.md

 ___________________________________________

 This project implements Conway's Game of Life in Unity using a tilemap to represent the grid.
-The initial configuration is random for now.
+The initial configuration can be set by the user.